preethammadapura/basespace-help-1/README.md

 1. File name: File names shall follow the rules below,
   + Only lower case letters can be used.
   + The name of the file should appropriately describe the content of the file.
+Abbrevations for words are not allowed (Eg. proj for project or dwnld for download, etc.).
   + Hyphens should be used between two consecutuve words.

    Format:    **description-of-file.md**